 All mage towers are out of the Clergy’s reach.
 Only if the leading Mage from that guild gives his/her permission may the clergy’s forces enter into a specifically named tower or other building.
-The Royals gave this right to Mages who served them well in the past, but the High Council is working towards removing it for several reasons, mainly because certain persons within the High Council and the Clergy hates knowing that Mages can keep their forces out of their towers if they wants to.
+The Royals gave this right to Mages who served them well in the past, but the High Council is working towards removing it for several reasons, mainly because certain persons within the High Council and the Clergy hates knowing that Mages can keep their forces inside their towers as long as they wants to, hidden from their eyes.

 Living within the vast area of Irrenia are hunters, peasants, farmers, workers, traders and all the other regular sorts of folk needed for society to function.
 Cities require members of every class to keep them running properly.
 Farmers and peasants produce food, workers makes a wide variety items or offer other services, while traders do what they do best,